gallantries/video-library/docs/modules/mtb-analysis.md

             For frequently asked questions, please see [this document](https://docs.google.com/document/d/1rl4ZAmTXiEVNIKIwomAAoi-EMcRmulat_S0KPrlI3aw/edit?usp=sharing)

   day5:
-    title: Part 5 -Be a bioinformatician in the jungle
+    title: Part 5 - Be a bioinformatician in the jungle
     description: |
       On parts 2 and 3 of this training you have learned how you could use galaxy for analysing your own data.
       Establishing your own workflows in galaxy would allow you combining different tools and